openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

         :title: Licence
         :group: gwb-module

     This licence needs to be accepted to use the **GWB** modules.
 It is also available in the :code:`Licence` section of the app.
-    If you don't want to accept the licence, close the app tab.
+    If you don't want to accept the licence, close the **App** tab.

 Usage
 ^^^^^